 Once you receive a final notice of intent to levy, you have 30 days to take action.
 If you do not reach out to the IRS by that deadline or request a hearing, the agency can contact your employer and move forward with the wage garnishment or wage levy.
 The garnishment continues until you pay the tax debt in full, you set up an agreement with the IRS, or until the arrival of Collection Statute Expiration Date for tax years that carry a liability.
 Luckily, there are some resolutions to stop or release an IRS wage garnishment.

 The best resolution or resolutions, or the best course of action, is mostly based on your total balance, as well as your tax compliance and financial situation.
 In almost all the options below, you will need to be current on all your tax filings.
 In other words, you need to file all tax returns required before the IRS will consider setting up a tax resolution with you.

-Stopping or Protect Against IRS Wage Garnishment – Release a Wage Levy
+Ways to Stop or Release an IRS Wage Garnishment or Wage Levy

 Ways to Negate the Effect of the Wage Levy

 Reduce Your Income Enough to Be Declared Uncollectible

 If you don’t qualify for hardship status under your current salary, you can cut back on hours until you fall below the threshold.
 Be careful with this option—if the IRS can’t garnish your wages, it may try to seize your bank account or other assets.
 Most importantly, having less income is not going to help your situation.

 Again, this is an option, but not a good one.
 Some people even quit their jobs or move to another employer to avoid wage garnishment.
 They assume that the IRS or state will take months to find them.
 Unfortunately, this is not a great idea.
 As soon as the IRS realizes that another employer is paying you, the wage garnishment will start up again.